ksu-cs-textbooks/cis526/content/x-examples/07-advanced-topics/_index.md

 ---
-title: "Deployment"
+title: "Advanced Topics"
-pre: "8. "
+pre: "7. "
-weight: 80
+weight: 70
 ---

-This example project builds on the previous tutorials by finally showing how to build and deploy this application using Docker.
+This example project builds on the previous Vue.js CRUD app by discussing some more advanced topics related to web application development.

 ## Project Deliverables